MikeCroall/rusty-puzzle-cube/README.md

 Click and drag along the edge of a face to perform a rotation

-Rotations are currently only supported for the outer edges of the cube

 Unreasonable mode simply changes the maximum cube size from 100 to 2000

 Some controls are removed on the WASM target